From best woods, to cooking times, to target temperatures, here’s everything you need to know for smoking your next turkey.

 Prepare your pan by pouring a liter of water into the pan prior to putting it in your smoker.
 This will help prevent the excess juices drying out and burning.
 Because of the long smoking time, this water will inevitably dry out and evaporate at some point, so be prepared to refill it a couple of hours in.

-Step 5.
-Prepare the bird
+Prepare the Bird

 Just as we would with any cooking method, we need to prepare turkey by removing its neck and giblets.

 Rinse the bird, and if the bird has come pre-brined then rinse the brine off as thoroughly as possible.Trim any loose pieces either outside or inside the bird.